adullact/puppet-freeipa/README.md

 Details in `CHANGELOG.md`.
 Key points :

- * release 1.6.1 : the fist release un `adullact` name space. nothing special.
+ * release 1.6.1 : the fist release under `adullact` name space. nothing special.

  * releases 2.x : use code ready for Puppet 4.10 and 5.x, uses pdk as guidance, enable acceptance tests, rename classes from `easy_ipa` to `freeipa`.